top of page

 Our Modern Kintsugi workshops offer a creative and calming introduction to this traditional Japanese craft, held at welcoming venues across Sussex and Surrey.

 During the session, you’ll explore the philosophy behind Kintsugi, learn hands-on techniques, and repair a ceramic object (provided by us) using modern materials.
-Each workshop is a relaxed and inspiring space to celebrate the beauty of imperfections.
+Each workshop offers a peaceful, reflective space to slow down, reconnect, and celebrate the beauty of imperfections.

-By the end, you’ll leave with your own beautifully restored ceramic piece—a unique reflection of transformation and renewal.
+By the end, you’ll leave with your own beautifully restored ceramic piece—a unique reflection of transformation and healing.

 Join us and craft something special!